You May Also Like

 A Bachelor’s in Accounting enables a student to prepare for any number of accounting careers.

-According to the U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook, the median annual salary for an accountant in the United States is $65,940, and accounting is ranked #3 for Best Business Jobs by U.S. News and World Report.
+According to the 2022 U.S. Bureau of Labor Statistics’ Occupational Employment Statistics, the median annual salary for an accountant in the United States is $78,000, and accounting is ranked #75 for Best 100 Jobs for 2023 by U.S. News and World Report.
 A Bachelor’s in Accounting provides a clear career path, with job security, prestige, and unlimited growth potential.

 A Bachelor’s in Accounting enables a student to prepare and examine financial statements, ensure that records are accurate and that taxes are paid correctly and on time.
 A competent accountant is essential for successful business, and this need spreads throughout all industries.
 Graduates will be prepared to enter a world of unlimited possibilities.